Sore Throat, White Spots On My Tonsils — Is it Strep or a Virus?

 You’ve woken up with a dreaded sore throat.
 A few hours later, you notice that the back of your throat is red and swollen.
 And, you’ve developed some suspicious-looking white spots on your tonsils.
 You’re wondering — what could be causing this?

-If you have a sore throat, chances are a virus is the culprit, since most sore throats stem from viral infections.
-But while the majority of sore throats are caused by viruses, strep throat is caused by the bacteria group A Streptococcus (group A strep).
+If you have a sore throat, a virus is likely the culprit since most sore throats stem from viral infections.
+But while viruses cause the majority of sore throats, strep throat is caused by the bacteria group A Streptococcus (group A strep).

 Both viruses and strep throat can cause symptoms in addition to a sore throat.
 Some of these symptoms overlap.
 For example, those white patches on the back of your tonsils (the lumps of tissue at the back of your throat that help fight infection) can be a sign of either a virus or strep throat.

-However, cold-like symptoms, such as cough or runny nose, are telltale signs that the sore throat is from a virus.
+However, cold-like symptoms, such as cough or runny nose, are telltale signs that the sore throat is caused by a virus.

 Strep throat can be very painful, but the infection itself is usually pretty mild.
 Besides sore throat, you may also experience symptoms like fever, pain while swallowing, swollen lymph nodes at the front of your neck, or red spots on the roof of your mouth.
 Children, especially, may also have stomach pain, headache, nausea, or vomiting.